pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     d.
 For **Labels**, no labels are required.

-    Labels can help clarify billing details for your PKS resources.
+    Labels can help clarify billing details for your TKGI resources.

 8. Click **Create**.